-Nestled in a picturesque valley near Loganville is Tobey’s Sandhill Fiber Farm.
-The owners Brenda and Bob Tobey have lived there with their three children for 30 years.
+Nestled in a picturesque valley near Loganville is the Sandhill Fiber Farm.
+The owner Brenda Kraemer has lived there with her three children for 30 years.
 You will be greeted by the family dog, Leo, who loves visitors and the pastures are dotted with the animals that supply the raw wool for the industry.
 The llamas, alpacas, goats, sheep and rabbits that run free on the beautiful hilly wooded acreage are pleasant to watch.
 The animals are bred, birthed and raised with loving care.
 Their fleeces are sheared, washed, dyed, and processed by machines on location and at Mystic Waters Fiber Mill.
 All steps from raw wool to finished goods have Brenda’s special techniques and imagination imbibed in them.

 The fiber shop is a converted granary with rustic barn walls and hand‐made light fixtures hanging from the beams and designed to give off an ambience of olden days.
 A bedstead recycled into a bench, and tables contrived from antique doors, all combine to make it an exceptional site.
 The walls are hung with skeins of wool, some natural, some dyed, and all named for the animal they were taken from.
 There are beautiful hand spun dyed lots of wool for your perusal and finished items Brenda has made.

 Several looms are displayed where Brenda weaves rugs and scarves which can be purchased.
 Brenda has chosen an industry that has been a source of income and tradition in her family for generations.
 Her German ancestor genes have aided her in this business.